Lakindu2003/QuickDrawCatTimeSeries/README.md

 * Model the distance from the center of a cat doodle drawing as a time series using ARIMA
 * Analyze the generative capabilities of VARIMA in cat doodle sketching

-Submitted as a Self-proposed University course project with 97/100

 ---
  > Note: This project was evaluated as part of STAT4601 Time-Series Analysis and was awarded a grade of 97/100.